The Twickenham Museum

 Thus John Robartes and Charlotte, née Boscawen, could probably be described, loosely, as cousins.

 Had Lady Letitia remained the Dowager Countess of Drogheda from 1679, so described she would have been the aunt, by marriage, of Lady Charlotte.
 However, following the death of the earl in July that year, she married the playwright William Wycherley (1640-1715) secretly, in September.
 Apparently they first met in a Tunbridge Wells bookshop.
 She died in 1685 bequeathing him her estate.
-This caused trouble with the 3rd Earl, with lawsuits for a number of years and the 4th earl's estates were diminished to pay costs.
+This caused trouble with the 3rd Earl, with lawsuits for a number of years and the 4th Earl's estates were diminished to pay costs.

 Her Will

-On 23 April 1732 the countess wrote her will, notable for its brevity.
+On 23 April 1732 the Countess wrote her will, notable for its brevity.
 She bequeathed all her worldly goods (no property was mentioned), to her “best and dearest friend Sidney Meadows Esq” her named executor, and signed the will without witnesses.
 She apparently had no debts, nor money or staff.
 Following depositions from James Pulse and Francis Wallis, the will was Proved and Probate granted on 9 April 1735.

 Sidney Meadows (c1699-1792) of Conholt near Andover was her cousin, the eldest son of Sir Philip Meadows and Dorothy, née Boscawen, the sister of her father, Hugh Boscawen.
-The countess's evident affection for her cousin might perhaps have led to marriage but for the closeness of the blood relationship.
+The Countess's evident affection for her cousin might perhaps have led to marriage but for the closeness of the blood relationship.

 In fact Meadows did not marry until 1742.
 In 1758 he was appointed Knight Marshall of the Marshalsea Court in Southwark, succeeding his father in that post.
 He held this until his death, when (a later) Hugh Boscawen was appointed.
 He was a consummate horseman, the subject of an equestrian portrait by Stubbs in 1778, and managed an equestrian establishment in Half-Moon Street, London for many years.